How old is the Great Wall of China?

 Chu Great Wall - the Earliest Great Wall built in 7th Century BC

 Where is the Chu Great Wall?
-According to the ancient book “Han Geography”, Fancheng should be in current Fancheng County in Nanyang City, Henan Province.
-At the northwestern foot of Fancheng Mountain in Fancheng County, there is a Daguankou Chu Great Wall relics site with many Great Wall reclics scattering around.
+According to the ancient book “Han Geography”, Fangcheng should be in current Fangcheng County in Nanyang City, Henan Province.
+At the northwestern foot of Fangcheng Mountain in Fangcheng County, there is a Daguankou Chu Great Wall relics site with many Great Wall reclics scattering around.
 The Great Wall here was built by the mountains with soil and stones.
 The different parts cooperate with each other, forming a rare military defense project easy to defend and difficult to attack.
-In addition to Fancheng County, the Chu Great Wall in Nanzhao County is the largest and most complete.
+In addition to Fangcheng County, the Chu Great Wall in Nanzhao County is the largest and most complete.
 By experts scant, Chu Great Wall zigzaged from Zhuxi County of Hubei Provice to Henan Provice with a total length of nearly 500 kilometers (310 miles).

 How many years did it take to build the Great Wall of China? - over 2,500 years

 People may wonder how long to build the Great Wall of China.
 The Great Wall was not constructed in only one dynasty or in a short period.
 It was built throughout the dynasties.
 As early as in the Spring and Autumn Period (770 - 476BC), many states had been building defensive walls to protect themselves from invasions.
 After the unification of China by Emperor Qin Shi Huang, he ordered the dismantling of the defensive walls in the south, and large-scale repairing and connecting of the walls in the north, making them into a giant defensive line against the northern nomands.
 The later dynasties had constructed the Wall at different scales.
 The final construction was in 1878 during the late Qing Dynasty (1644 - 1911AD).

 Most Great Wall sites we see today are 600 years old, built during the Ming Dynasty (1368 - 1644).